 Laurie hmmphed and turned away, though she turned back a moment later.
-“So, will you sing at tonight’s dance then??”
+“So, will you sing at tonight’s dance?”

 Corry pursed his lips.
 “I’m not sure,” he concluded, looking down at the dart in his fingers.
 “I’ll decide when I get there.”

 In a dark basement room, the final touches were put on a small device, before it was slipped into a jacket pocket.
-The owner smiled – so far, everything was going according to plan.
+The device’s owner smiled.
+So far, everything seemed to be going according to plan.